mocon/oconnor-blog/content/posts/2016-02-02---A-Brief-History-of-Typography.md

 ---
+template: post
 slug: pay-attention
-draft: true
+draft: false
 socialImage: /media/image-0.jpg
-template: post
 title: Pay Attention
 date: 2020-08-31T01:10:34.403Z
 description: Remember when a teacher, or maybe a coach yelled at you, pay